scharnk/fast-style-transfer_python-spout-touchdesigner/README.md

 Open touchdesigner file (spout.3.toe)<br>
 Make sure videodevin1 is active (toggle=on), and syphonspoutin1 is set to the correct sender and toggle=on<br>
 Make sure sender name in spout_NST_receiver_sender.py matches that in Touch<br>
-Touchdesigner should be open when you run: <code>python spout_NST_receiver_sender.py</code><br>
+Touchdesigner should be open when you run: <code>python spout_NST_receiver_sender.py --style_model ast_neural_style/rain_princess.ckpt</code><br>
 If working, you should see the stylized video feed from the style model you've selected<br>

 <h2>Contributors</h2>

 <h2>Acknowledgements</h2>
-Fast-style transfer is based on this repo: https://github.com/hwalsuklee/tensorflow-fast-style-transfer <br>
+Some depreciated python modules were replaced but for the most part fast-style transfer is based on this repo: https://github.com/hwalsuklee/tensorflow-fast-style-transfer <br>
 Spout for Python was based on this repo: https://github.com/spiraltechnica/Spout-for-Python <br>
 Some set up/dependencies were from Grant Watson's fastyle transfer repository here: https://github.com/ghwatson/faststyle <br>